Can you settle your own Waldorf, Maryland car accident case without hiring a personal injury lawyer? Yes, you can – IF . . .

 - Small accidents without much property damage – if your car was badly banged up, then your body probably was too.

 - Soft tissue injuries – soft tissue means muscles are sore.
 The classic neck or back soft tissue injury with little to no treatment and without permanent injury is the best type of case to handle yourself.
 If you have any injury to a joint or bone, or if you feel any shooting pains, or if you have a concussion, hire a lawyer.

-- Cases with little medical treatment – if you only went to the hospital, and maybe a few follow ups with your doctor, you can settle your own case.
-If you get sent to physical therapy, or have treatment that lasts more than 30 days, you probably cannot.
-The “30 day rule” is a good measurement stick.
-If your medical treatment lasts more than 30 days after the accident, you are unlikely to successfully handle your own case.
+- Cases with little medical treatment – if you only went to the hospital, and maybe one follow up with your doctor, you can settle your own case.
+If you get sent to physical therapy, or get an MRI, or have treatment that lasts more than 30 days, you probably cannot.

 - No permanent injury – You should never try to settle your own case if you have a permanent injury.
 You must be fully recovered, and you have to be sure about that.
 Always get a medical doctor to tell you that you are fully recovered, and always wait at least 30 days after your last medical appointment, and 30 days after you think you are back to normal, before settling your case.
 You don’t want to settle your personal injury case and have more pains crop up the very next day.
 So don’t rush.

 Cases You Should NOT try to Handle Yourself: